 \section{Pareto filtering}

-For an Ising-based multiobjective solver, the sampler does not return a Pareto set directly.
-For a scalarization vector $\boldsymbol c$, the sampled Hamiltonian has the form introduced in Equation \ref{eq:H_total} and repeated runs produce a finite pool of candidate spin configurations.
-The union of samples obtained over one or several scalarizations must therefore be converted into a nondominated approximation set by a classical post-processing step.
+For an Ising-based multi-objective solver, the sampler does not return a Pareto set directly.
+For a scalarization vector $\boldsymbol c$, the sampled Hamiltonian has the form introduced in Eq.~(\ref{eq:H_total}), and repeated runs produce a finite pool of candidate spin configurations.
+The union of samples obtained over one or several scalarizations must therefore be converted into a nondominated approximation set by a classical postprocessing step.

 Let

 denote the raw sample pool.
 Pareto filtering evaluates the objective vector $\mathbf C(\mathbf s)$ for each $\mathbf s\in\mathcal X$, removes duplicate configurations or duplicate objective vectors if required, and retains only those configurations that are not dominated by any other sampled configuration.
 In cut-value maximization space, this yields